djourd1/trainR2022/content/en/tidyverse/Chapter1/01RowsandColumns.md

 ```
 {{< /spoiler >}}

-However, this is not really recommended as the order of your columns could change, and lead to unexpected manipulations.
+However, this is not really recommended as the order of your columns could change, and lead to unexpected results.
+So, it is advisable to use column names instead.

 ### Column names

-A second approach is to list all the names of the variables you want to select
+A second approach is to list all the names of the variables you want to select:

 ```r
 data %>% select(country, year, gdpPercap)